Graduate Policies and Procedures

 Leave of Absence

-A student who formally requests and is granted a leave of absence will be exempt from the readmission requirements.
-A request for a leave of absence must be made through the department or program to the Dean of Graduate Studies and is recorded on the student's academic record by the Office of the Registrar.
+A request for a leave of absence must be made through the academic department or program to the Dean of Graduate Education and is recorded on the student's academic record by the Office of the Registrar.
+A leave of absence will not be approved for more than one academic year.
+Exceptions may be approved by the Associate Graduate Dean of the academic department.
 The leave of absence does not alter the time limits placed on graduate degrees.
+At the end of an approved leave of absence period, the student will be automatically reinstated to an active student status and will be exempt from the readmission requirements.

 Withdrawal (Resignation) from the University